The universal family of semi-stable p-adic Galois representations: Introduction

-The study of arithmetic families of $p$-adic Hodge structures and their associated Galois representations was begun by one of us in \cite{families}, where a universal family of filtered $\phi$-modules was constructed and, building on this, a universal family of crystalline representations with Hodge-Tate weights in $\{0,1\}$.
+The study of such families was begun by Kisin, Pappas and Rapoport in \cite{crysrep,Kisindeform,phimod} and by one of us in \cite{families}, where a universal family of filtered $\phi$-modules was constructed and, building on this, a universal family of crystalline representations with Hodge-Tate weights in $\{0,1\}$.
 The approach is based on Kisin's integral $p$-adic Hodge theory cf.~\cite{crysrep}.

-In the present article we generalize this result to the case of semi-stable representations of the absolute Galois group $\mathscr{G}_K={\rm Gal}(\olK/K)$ of a finite extension $K$ of $\Q_p$ with arbitrary (fixed) Hodge-Tate weights.
-If the Hodge-Tate weights do not just lie in $\{0,1\}$, Kisin's integral theory does not describe $\mathscr{G}_K$-stable $\Z_p$-lattices in a crystalline resp.~semi-stable $\mathscr{G}_K$-representation but all $\mathscr{G}_{K_\infty}={\rm Gal}(\olK/K_\infty)$-stable $\Z_p$-lattices, where $K_\infty$ is a certain Kummer extension of $K$ appearing in \cite{crysrep}.
-This leads us to consider not only filtered $(\phi,N)$-modules but rather $(\phi,N)$-modules together with a so called \emph{Hodge-Pink lattice}.
-We describe a moduli space (actually a stack) of $(\phi,N)$-modules with Hodge-Pink lattice.
-This stack turns out to be a vector bundle over a space of filtered $(\phi,N)$-modules.
-The original space of filtered $(\phi,N)$-modules can be recovered as a section defined by a certain transversality condition in this vector bundle.
+In the present article we generalize these results in two directions: First we consider more general families of $p$-adic Hodge-structure, namely families of $(\phi,N)$-modules together with a so called \emph{Hodge-Pink lattice}.
 The inspiration to work with Hodge-Pink lattices instead of filtrations is taken from the analogous theory over function fields; see \cite{Pink,GL11,HartlPSp}.
 It was already applied to Kisin's integral $p$-adic Hodge theory by Genestier and Lafforgue \cite{GL12} in the absolute case for $\phi$-modules over $\BQ_p$.

+Second we generalize \cite{families} to the case of semi-stable representations.
+In doing so we correct some mistakes made in loc.~cit.
+The generalization to families with more general Hodge-Tate weights than those in \cite{families} (where the weights are assumed to be in $\{0,1\}$) gives another good reason to work with families of Hodge-Pink lattices: Kisin's theory does not describe $\mathscr{G}_K$-stable $\Z_p$-lattices in a crystalline resp.~semi-stable $\mathscr{G}_K$-representation but all $\mathscr{G}_{K_\infty}$-stable $\Z_p$-lattices, where $K_\infty$ is a certain Kummer extension of $K$ appearing in \cite{crysrep}.
+The $(\phi,N)$-modules with a Hodge-Pink lattice correspond to certain $\mathscr{G}_{K_\infty}$ representation and we describe their moduli space (or stack).
+This stack turns out to be a vector bundle over a space of filtered $(\phi,N)$-modules.
+The original space of filtered $(\phi,N)$-modules (corresponding to $\mathscr{G}_K$ rather than $\mathscr{G}_{K_\infty}$-representations) can be recovered as a section defined by a certain transversality condition in this vector bundle.
+Moreover, we consider (following \cite{phimod}) a stack of integral $p$-adic Hodge-structures and a period morphism to the moduli stack of $(\phi,N)$-modules with a Hodge-Pink lattice and describe its image.
+Once again, this only works using the more general framework of Hodge-Pink lattices.